Rafflesia: Thailand

 In Thailand Rafflesia can be observed in Khao Sok National Park where the flowers are numbered and monitored by the park rangers.

 Greater Sunda Islands

+Sumatra

+Rafflesia species in Sumatra are mostly found in the Western part of Barisan Mountains, with the exception of R. hasseltii which can also be found in Bukit Tigapuluh National Park and other parts of Jambi.
+Rafflesia arnoldii has the widest geographical distribution, ranging from Mount Leuser National Park in Aceh to the sections of Bukit Barisan Selatan National Park in Lampung.

+Java

+R. zollingeriana is the endemic species of Java, with limited population in Meru Betiri National Park, East Java.
+In West Java, Gede Pangrango National Park and Mount Salak is a known habitat for R.rochussenii, while the species of R. patma can be found in Pangandaran and Nusakambangan Nature Reserve.

+Borneo

-Species native to Borneo include Rafflesia arnoldii, R. cantleyi, R. hasseltii, R. keithii, R. kerrii, R. pricei, R. tengku-adlinii and R. tuan-mudae.
+Species native to Borneo include R. arnoldii, R. cantleyi, R. hasseltii, R. keithii, R. kerrii, R. pricei, R. tengku-adlinii and R. tuan-mudae.
 R. arnoldii boasts the world's largest single bloom.

 R. keithii is an endemic species in Sabah and the largest among the three species of Rafflesia found in Sabah.
 The flower size is between 60 cm to 80 cm.
 Due to its size, the flower is generally found on the forest floor growing on the underground stem or root of Tetrastigma lanceolarium.
 R. keithii can be mostly found around the area of Poring, Sabah.

 Mindanao species

 The Mindanao species is known as Rafflesia schadenbergiana, after the naturalist Alexander Schadenberg, who first discovered the species at the foothills of Mount Apo in 1882.
 With a flower of nearly a meter, it is close to the size of a seated child.
 On Mindanao, the species has been seen in Davao del Sur, South Cotabato and Mount Kitanglad in Bukidnon.
 R. mira and R. magnifica are two names for a single species.
 Both were discovered at Mount Candalaga in Maragusan, Compostela Valley.
 The two forms differ in size measurements in which the scientific description of R. magnifica came from measurements of flowers in full bloom while that of R. mira was from photographs of nearly dead samples.
 The medium-sized R. mira flowers measure about half a meter in diameter and they have round or elliptic perigone wart.
 The third species on Mindanao is the R. mixta which has only been found so far in the town of Mainit, Surigao del Norte.
 It shows a combination of three features of Philippine Rafflesia, namely: the shape and size of the conical process in R. schadenbergiana, the floral size and sparsely distributed perigone warts of R. speciosa, and the overall resemblance, floral size, faint scent, diaphragm and ramenta morphology of R. mira.
 A fourth species is Rafflesia verrucosa which is found only in Mount Kampalili in Davao Oriental Province.